VLSI-UTN-FRBA/RTLog/README.md

 	  0  if everything went right
 	  1  if it didn't do anything (for example, it run this help),

+To generate documentation (not completed):

+	$ doxygen Doxyfile

 The Verilog files with the linear, fork and join controllers are missing, as they are technology mapped to our available technology node and therefore NDA protected.

 TO DO: